2020 Games postponement signals growing power shift from IOC to athletes

 “Formally, nothing has changed and athletes have formally no more power than before.
 But the power they have through social media to form public opinion was clearly demonstrated.”

-Some in the IOC acknowledge athlete power was key in this unprecedented postponement, signaling a challenge to the body’s supremacy.
+Some in the IOC acknowledge athlete power was key in this unprecedented postponement, signalling a challenge to the body’s supremacy.

 “I know for a fact that some colleagues messaged the president urging him to postpone because they were under a lot of pressure back home both from the athletes, and in some cases governments,” one IOC member, speaking on condition of anonymity, told Reuters.